kevin-schmid/DistComp/OverallStatsSimpQi/README.md

 Default Location Localhost:3000

-On opening the stats page in browser is shown
+You can look at the Results page by opening the browser on localhost:3000